 But Portuguese as a spoken language is at the top and dominating.
-So in the 1500s, the Portuguese made its place in Brazil.
-Thus, the Portuguese had rooted itself in Brazilian culture and area for a very long time.
+So in the 1500s, the Portuguese made their place in Brazil.
+Thus, the Portuguese had rooted themselves in Brazilian culture and area for a very long time.

 The total population of Portugal is 10 million.
 More than 9.9 million people are Portuguese speakers in Portugal.
 Additionally, Portugal is on the Iberian Peninsula.
 People of Portugal, use Portuguese as their common language.
 However, Portuguese and Mirandese both are the official languages of Portugal.

 Angola consists of almost 30 million people.
 There are 18.4 million Portuguese speakers in Angola.
 You can find Angola on the shore of southwestern Africa.
 In 1975, Angola became independent.
 Before that, it was just a Portugal colony.
 In the 1400s, the Portuguese language was adopted by indigenous groups.